-- Practical facilities which support countryside skills, woodland management and game keeping.(The College Estate provides the opportunity to demonstrate conservation management theory (for example wildlife surveying skills) and practices along with skills such as fencing, hedge maintenance and woodland planting, maintenance and cropping.
-The woodland and the lake form the basis of on-site environmental management teaching in the context of a commercial farming environment.
-The College Shoot provides a commercial setting for game management students to practice a range of practical skills associated with the rearing and management of a range of game bird species.
+- Countryside skills, woodland management and game keeping - students will have the chance to demonstrate conservation management theory (for example wildlife surveying skills) and practices along with skills such as fencing, hedge maintenance and woodland planting, maintenance and cropping.
+The woodland and the lake form the basis of on-site environmental management teaching